gpuweb/WSL/Spec/source/index.rst

 """"""""""""""""""""""""""""""""

 The program fragments that we use to define our semantics are richer than just the syntactically correct programs.
 In particular, we allow annotating blocks
 (sequences of statements between braces) with an environment.
+This is useful to formalize lexical scoping.

 Here is how to reduce a block by one step: